teddywing/django-sneak-peek/README.md

 ## Additional Options
 Sneak peek works by wrapping your code in a `<div>` and applying styles to that wrapper with the `.django-sneak-peek` class and several modifiers.
 Modifiers change the appearance of the sneak peek block.
+These modifier classes are read from the argument passed into the template tag.

-Here are the available modifiers and different combinations thereof.
+Here are the available modifiers including some combinations thereof.

 ### Default
-By default, markup under sneak peek will appear with a yellow & black "under construction" border.
+By default, markup will appear with a yellow & black "under construction" border.
+This style can also be applied explicitly by passing it as an argument (`{% sneak_peek "default" %}`).

 	{% sneak_peek %}
 	    <div class="buttons">